Benfou21/aws_financial_adviser/Readme.md

 - Last but not least, you can generate a complete analysis of the company by clicking the "Generate Analysis Report" button (this may take some  time; when finished, a new button to download the PDF will appear.
 If you wish to cancel the generation, select a new ticker).

+- Look at rapport_AAPL.pdf to see an example of a generated report

 ### Access on EC2